Blazemeter/helm-crane/README.md

 - **credentialName**: Name of the credential (e.g., wildcard certificate) to use.
 - **web_expose_subdomain**: Subdomain to expose mock services.

 **Note:**
-> Only one ingress type can be enabled at a time.
+>- Only one ingress type can be enabled at a time.
 Ensure the corresponding ingress controller (NGINX or Istio) is installed and configured in your cluster.
-> For more details, see the [Blazemeter guide](https://help.blazemeter.com/docs/guide/private-locations-install-blazemeter-agent-for-kubernetes-for-mock-services.html).
+>- For more details, see the [Blazemeter guide](https://help.blazemeter.com/docs/guide/private-locations-install-blazemeter-agent-for-kubernetes-for-mock-services.html).

-### [4.8] Configure deployment to support child pods to inherit labels from the crane
+### [4.9] Configure deployment to support child resources to inherit labels from the crane

 - If you require a certain set of labels as part of the deployment of crane and it's child resources, we can use these `labels` values.
-These labels can be set for crane as well as the child pods.
+These labels can be set for crane as well as the child resources.
 Add labels in a JSON format as per the example.
 ```yaml
 labelsCrane:
   enable: no